Is a Sump Pit Really A Necessity?

 It's advisable that if you live in an area that experiences torrential rains or heavy snow, that you install a sump pit.

-Without a sump pit, the sump pump won’t do its job effectively.
+Without a sump pit, the sump pump won’t function effectively.

 Common Sump Pit Misconceptions

-Here, we are going to debunk some of the myths and misconceptions that prevent homeowners from installing sump pits in their basements.
+Let’s debunk a few myths and misconceptions that prevent homeowners from installing basement sump pits:

 Almost any fixture that’s installed in your basement can fail.
-There could be an occasional power outage or a clogged discharge line or a defective switch.
-But these problems are avoidable through maintenance.
-Investing in a battery backup also ensures your pump never stops whenever there’s a bad storm.
+There could be an occasional power outage, a clogged discharge line, or a defective switch.
+However, these problems can be avoided through proper maintenance.
+Investing in a battery backup also ensures that your pump never stops working, whether due to a storm or a power outage.

 Another common misconception is that sump pits are complex.
 The truth is their design is simple.
 A pit is basically a two-foot-deep hole with a pump over it.
-Anytime water gets in and rises to a certain level, the pump’s switch triggers the motor, which starts moving water out.
+Whenever water enters and rises to a certain level, the pump’s switch triggers the motor, which begins pumping water out and away from the foundation.

+Sump pumps must be activated by the floating switch.
+This switch is located inside the sump basin.
+Without the pit, your pump will not activate.
 You can make the most out of the sump pit by pairing it with a sump pump.
-For the best outcome, let a professional handle the sump pit installation and the sump pump installation.
-They will ensure your pump fits accordingly and your pit is set properly.
+For the best outcome, let a professional handle the sump pit and sump pump installation.
+Experts ensure the accurate fit and proper functioning of the pump and pit.

-For all your sump pump installation or maintenance, contact the basement waterproofing experts at JES Foundation Repair.
-We’ll provide you with a free basement waterproofing inspection and quote and recommend a reliable sump pump system that will protect your basement from devastating floods.
-Our sump pump systems are long-lasting and backed by their manufacturer’s warranty.
+For all your sump pump installation and maintenance needs, contact the basement waterproofing experts at JES Foundation Repair.
+We offer free basement inspections and recommend reliable sump pump systems to protect your home.

 Publish Date: